 Awards: Preus Library was featured on the program of the Library Buildings Institute at their meeting in June 1969.
 This meeting was part of the 88th Annual American Library Association Conference held in Atlantic City, New Jersey.

 Facility Changes: Recent significant facility changes include recarpeting the building in phases starting in 2001, building two new offices behind the Reference Department office complex, redesigning and installing a new Reference Desk in 2004, reevaluating and updating the insurance policy for the library building and collections, and purchasing new lounge furniture for the Main Floor in summer 2008, the first library furniture purchased in 40 years for the public areas.
-Walls have been constructed to form a new classroom and the Student Academic Support Center, both located on the lower floor.
+Walls have been constructed to form a new classroom and the Center for Academic Enrichment, both located on the lower floor.

-Update: Today Preus Library also houses the administrative offices for the Luther College Archives and Fine Arts Collection.
-Other college services located in Preus Library are the Library and Information Services (LIS) Helpdesk, Student Academic Support Center, and the Writing Center.
+Update: Today Preus Library also houses the administrative office for the Luther College Archives.
+Other college services located in Preus Library are the Technology Help Desk, Digital Media Center, Center for Academic Enrichment, TRIO Achievement Program, Speech and Debate Center, and the Writing Center.
 Non-public areas are utilized for library and college storage.
-A public meeting room on the main floor, Hovde, is available as a classroom (renovated in 2005) for courses taught by building occupants, showing films and for having meetings and receptions for both on and off-campus events.
-Another classroom (refurbished in 2005), which also functions as a distance learning space, is located on the lower floor.
+A public meeting room on the main floor, Hovde, is available as a classroom for courses taught by building occupants, showing films and for having meetings and receptions for both on and off-campus events.
+Another classroom is located on the lower floor.
 The Curriculum Library, also on the lower floor, is assigned as a classroom space primarily for Education Department classes.
 The gallery areas are part of the Luther College Galleries program which features changing art exhibits throughout the year.
 Preus Library has been technologically updated to include a computer lab containing PCs and Macs.
 The card catalog of the past has been replaced by an extra study area and public-use computers for users to conduct research.
-A new learning commons area on the main floor is expected to be installed in the near future.

 Ref: Luther College Archives; College Chips, March 25, 1966; May 9, 1969; September 26, 1969; Preus Library: The Physical Structure.
 Tri-fold pamphlet, 1969; Preus Library.
 Dedication booklet, 1969; Preus Library.
 Brochure, 2001.